shundhammer/qdirstat/README.md

     template class.
 But **it turns out that in this year 2016 Qt's moc still does not support templates.
 WTF?!**

+  - 21:00 (Grrrr) Okay, I found a workaround, albeit a pretty ugly one: Work with void pointers and forced type casts.
+Yuck.
+That's being bombed back to the early 1990s - we had to do this kind of stuff back with OSF/Motif in plain C all the time.
+Type safety was unknown back then; you could get all kinds of nasty surprises by casting pointers slightly wrong, and the compiler had no choice (even if it hadn't been that crappy SunOS C compiler, but a decent GCC) to catch any of this.

+    25 years later, and we are still stuck with that kind of stone age programming - just because some tool never got ported to the 21st century.
+Sigh.

     Yet another day of develpment completely wasted due to insufficiencies of underlying tools.
 Just great.
 I am getting fed up with this.

 - 2016-01-22